ShayHassidim/gigaspaces-wiki-jekyll/xap100adm/blobstore-cache-policy.markdown

 - Number of overwrites
 - Number of hash collisions for get/set operations

 Applications can optionally enable periodic dumping of statistics to a specified file.
 This is disabled by default.
 It can be enabled using the configuration parameter `FDF_STATS_FILE=<filepath>`.
 The dump interval can be configured using `FDF_STATS_DUMP_INTERVAL=<interval in secs>`.
-The dump interval can also be dynamically changed through the CLI. below shows typical statistics output:
+The dump interval can also be dynamically changed through the CLI.
+Below typical statistics output:

 {% highlight console %}
 Per Container Statistics